StrangeBeeCorp/docs/docs/thehive/installation/docker.md

 ## Starting TheHive

-The application stack includes several utility scripts, one of which is the init.sh script, which performs the following tasks:
+The application stack includes several utility scripts, one of which is the `init.sh` script, which performs the following tasks for you:

 - Prompt for a service name to include in the Nginx server certificate.
 - Initialize the `secret.conf` files for TheHive and Cortex.